-In compliance with the second step of the QA process, there was no procurement in excess of $\leq 10$ million on the inventory for 2022.
+In compliance with the second step of the QA process, there was one procurement in excess of €10 million on the inventory for 2022.
 Details are published on Galway County Council's website.

 Step 3: Checklist Completion

 The third step of the Quality Assurance process involved the compilation of a number of checklists, seven in total: